BugBuster99/WHILL_Stereo_cam/README.md

 ## How to launch e-con camera
+**NOTE**: Right eye camera (SEE3CAM 1MSTEREO xxx_R_SLAVE) requires trigger signal from left eye camera (SEE3CAM 1MSTEREO xxx_L_MASTER).
+Thus, "right-eye only" mode is not available.
+If you want to use the camera as a mono-eye camera, you must use left eye camera.
 ### Retrieve camera's serial number
 1. Get Bus ID and Device ID of the camera by lsusb. e-con's vendor ID is `2560` and product ID is `c110` (monochrome) or `c111` (color).
 For the following example, `Bus 002 Device 004`, `Bus 002 Device 007`, `Bus 002 Device 005`, and `Bus 002 Device 006` indicate all four camera sensors (two eyes for each arm = total four).